windkeepblow/WeiboCrawler/README.md

 It's written in *python*.
 It's simple and single thread.

+Once a userID is provided, the crawler can begin fetching information from *weibo.com*.
+It was designed to crawl the basic information, fans, followees and weibos of a user sequentially.

 ##Data Format

 All crawled data are stored in MongoDB.
 Five collections will automatically be created: **CandidtaeID**, **Fans**, **Follows**, **Info**, **ProcessedID** and **weibo**.